TraCE-21ka: Simulation of Transient Climate Evolution over the last

 The TraCE-21000 project provides the four-dimensional model datasets to allow investigation of the coupled atmosphere-ocean-sea ice-land surface mechanisms and feedbacks that explain the evolution of the climate system over the last 21,000 years.
 It is also a resource for the paleodata research community providing a global framework for the synthesis of their data.
 Further, together the data and model results allow an assessment of the model capabilities.
-(Click on illustration to start a movie of the transient evolution of surface temperature change simulated by CCSM3. llustration by the National Center for Atmospheric Research).
+More information on the setup of this simulation can be found below as well as in the Ph.D dissertation of Dr. Feng He.
+Monthly time series of the atmospheric model variables are available for download on the Earth System Grid.

 Model Description

 The coupled atmosphere-ocean general circulation employed is the Community Climate System Model version 3 (CCSM3), centered at the National Center for Atmospheric Research (NCAR).
-CCSM3 is a global, coupled ocean-atmosphere-sea ice-land surface climate model withoutflux adjustment (Collins et al. 2006).
+CCSM3 is a global, coupled ocean-atmosphere-sea ice-land surface climate model without flux adjustment (Collins et al. 2006).
 All the simulations were performed at T31_gx3v5 resolution (Yeager et al., 2006; Otto-Bliesner et al., 2006) with a dynamic global vegetation model (DGVM).

 Forcings and boundary conditions